fastify/fastify-http-proxy/README.md

 1. forwarding headers as well as `rewriteHeaders`.
 Note: Only cookie headers are being forwarded
 2. request id logging
 3. support `ignoreTrailingSlash`
+4. forwarding more than one subprotocols.
+Note: Only the first subprotocol is being forwarded

 Pull requests are welcome to finish this feature.